idle-meerkat/sdevwiki-fork/ACL-Configuration.md

 `$ sudo tc filter add dev sw1p1 ingress protocol ip pref 10 flower skip_swrc_ip 192.168.1.1 action drop`

 This adds a rule with priority (`pref`) 10, matching and dropping every IP packet with the source address 192.168.1.1.

-**NOTE**: the parameter `skip_sw` instructs TC to skip the insertion of the rule to the kernel's datapath.
+**NOTE**: the parameter `skip_sw` instructs the TC to skip the insertion of the rule to the kernel's datapath.
 If this keyword is omitted, the rule is inserted in both the kernel and hardware.

 To add the rule to kernel, e.g. filter CPU traffic, use the `skip_hw` key instead.

 TC rules (filters) are put by order of priority (`pref`).
 If the priority is omitted, the TC will generate priority automatically based on flower rule/actions provided by user.
 For rules with the same priority, but different match/action value, the rule is added to the end of all rules with this priority.
 The rule with lowest `pref` number (high priority) is executed first.

 Similar commands can be used to pass the packet or trap the packet to CPU.
 For example: